 I’ve lived in this country for most of my life and explored almost every corner of it.
 There are many towns in the Netherlands I can recommend for a visit so it was a challenge to narrow it down to twenty.
-I didn’t include places like Utrecht, The Hague, Groningen and Maastricht as these are bigger, well-known cities, or famous villages like Giethoorn.
-Instead, I selected smaller cities and a few villages with great historical and cultural importance.
+I didn’t include places like Utrecht and The Hague as these are bigger, well-known cities, or famous villages like Giethoorn.
+Instead, I selected smaller or lesser-known cities and a few villages with great historical and cultural importance.

 Amersfoort is a historic city in the province of Utrecht (map), less than an hour’s drive (or a train ride) from Amsterdam.
 It’s a gorgeous medieval city with picturesque canals, old city walls and impressive gates.